CDCgov/trusted-intermediary/README.md

 ##### Internal

-The Internal environment is meant to be the Wild West.
-Meaning anyone can push to it to test something, and there is no requirement that only good builds be pushed to it.
+The Internal environment is designed to be the Wild West, meaning anyone can push changes without restrictions.
+It allows for testing various configurations without the requirement that only stable builds be pushed.
 Use the Internal environment if you want to test something in a deployed environment in a _non-CDC_ Azure Entra domain and subscription.

 To deploy to the Internal environment...